 How are things changing?
 What are people buying?
 What are the latest trends?
 To get the answers, survey your customers.
 Read industry journals.
 Attend business meetings and conferences to listen and speak to industry experts.

 Keep a close eye on your rivals and consider what they are doing better than you.
 And look at other, seemingly unrelated businesses, and consider how your operation may be affected by what they are doing.

 Learn from those companies we mentioned, such as Blockbuster, and consider how you can adapt and evolve to stay apace with market changes.

 Every business needs to evolve with the times.
-It’s common sense.
+It is common sense really for any business owner or manager.
 You will become irrelevant if you don’t, and failure may loom its ugly head.
 So, think about your business, and the industry you are in.